genetronhealth/uvc/README.txt

 All bug reports, feature requests, and ideas for improvement are welcome (although not all of them may be addressed in time)!

+--- Other things --

+The python script extract-barcodes.py is obsolete and is replaced by debarcode.
+Compared with extract-barcodes.py, debarcode generates equivalent output but consumes only 40% of its runtime.
+The outputs of these two programs may not be the same in compressed space but are exactly the same in decompressed space.